 - chopped pistachios optional

 - Place flour in a large bowl.
 Make a well in the centre and add the egg, oil, sugar, red wine and milk.
 Stir the ingredients in the centre and gradually incorporate the flour in order to form a dough.
 Using your hands, knead until a dough is formed.

 - Using a pasta roller or a rolling pin, cut off a small piece of dough and flatten with your hands.
 If using a pasta roller, begin with the widest setting and end by rolling your sheet of dough through the narrowest setting.
 The dough should be very thin, about 1/8 inch.
 Roll all the pieces of dough and cover them with a kitchen towel in order to prevent the sheets from drying out.

 - Fill a deep pot half way with vegetable oil.
 When the oil is hot, fry 3 or 4 cannoli shells at a time until golden.
 You may have to hold them down to ensure that all sides are evenly fried.
 Transfer to a paper towel lined plate or tray.
 Carefully separate the cannoli molds from the shell (be careful, they will be extremely hot!) and continue to fry the remaining rounds of dough.

 - In a bowl, whisk together the ricotta, powdered sugar and cinnamon until smooth.
 Use a pastry bag or a plastic freezer bag with the tip cut off to pipe the ricotta filling inside the shells.
 If desired, dip the ends in chocolate chips or pistachios.
-Dust with confectioners sugar and serve.
+Sprinkle with powdered sugar and serve.